When I was a student (2003-2009), my classmates and I didn’t have any Digital tablet at school to practice on.

 - Note: You don’t need to buy the latest screen on the market for the second one.

-Tell me in the comments what’s your tablet ? 🙂
+Tell me in the comments what’s the brand of your digital tablet? 🙂